Horizontal inverse mean curvature flow in the Heisenberg group: Behavior of singularity

 \section{Behavior of singularity}

-In this section, we introduce the definitions of the generalized horizontal mean curvature and the horizontal minimizing hull.
-Additionally, we describe the mechanism of horizontal jumps at singularities and establish the properties of the horizontal minimizing hull.
+In this section, we introduce the generalized horizontal mean curvature and the horizontal minimizing hull.
+Additionally, we describe the mechanism of horizontal jumps at singularities under the HIMCF and establish the properties of the horizontal minimizing hull.

 The generalized horizontal mean curvature is introduced to interpret weak solutions from a PDE perspective.
-Let $E$ be a $\mathbb{H}$-Caccioppoli set, with $M = \partial E$ a $C^{2}$ surface such that $\Sigma(M)$ is nowhere dense in $M$.
-The generalized horizontal mean curvature is defined using the first variation formula (\ref{2.17}). \begin{definition} A function $H_{0} \in L^{1}_{loc}(M, d\mathcal{H}^{2})$ is called the generalized horizontal mean curvature of $M$ if for any $\mathcal{X} \in C^{1}_{0}(M)$ it satisfies
+Let $E$ be a $\mathbb{H}$-Caccioppoli set whose boundary $M = \partial E$ is a $C^2$ surface such that $\Sigma(M)$ is nowhere dense in $M$.
+The generalized horizontal mean curvature is defined by the first variation formula (\ref{2.14}). \begin{definition} A function $H_{0} \in L^{1}_{loc}(M, d\mathcal{H}^{2})$ is called the generalized horizontal mean curvature of $M$ if for any $\mathcal{X} \in C^{1}_{0}(M)$